macmanes-lab/protocols/RNATagSeq_polyA_first.md

 #### 10) Degrade RNA after reverse transcription

   - NOTE: make fresh working stock solutions of NaOH and Acetic Acid
-  - Add 10% reaction vol. of 1M NaOH (2 uL) to each reaction
+  - Add 10% reaction vol. of 1M NaOH (4 uL) to each reaction
+  - (was previously 2 ul, but we doubled it)
   - Incubate at 70 °C for 12 minutes
-  - Neutralize with 4 uL of 0.5M Acetic Acid; mix well
+  - Neutralize with 8 uL of 0.5M Acetic Acid; mix well
+  - (was previously 4 ul, but we doubled it)
+  - Total volume = 52 uL
-  - Total volume = 26 uL
+  - (was previously Total volume = 26 uL, but we doubled everything)

 **MUST CONTINUE**

 &nbsp;